jakub-zarzycki2022/pbn-rl/README.md

-# pbn-rl
+# Deep Reinforcement Learning for Controlled Traversing of Probabilistic Boolean Network Attractor Landscape in the Context of Cellular Reprogramming

-Suite of experiments for running Deep Reinforcement Learning for control of Probabilistic Boolean Networks.
+This repository provides the code, and agent models for the manuscript "Deep Reinforcement Learning for Controlled Traversing of Probabilistic Boolean Network Attractor Landscape in the Context of Cellular Reprogramming"

 # Environment Requirements
 - CUDA 11.3+
 - Python 3.9+

 # Installation
+This project extends the original methods introduced in [Papagiannis, Georgios, et al., 2019](https://arxiv.org/abs/1909.03331).

 ## Local
 - Create a python environment using PIP:
     ```sh